 4110.4.1 The judges will each evaluate the competitor's performance based upon the criteria set forth in the FIS Freestyle Judging Handbook, see 6004.
-The score will be multiplied by the appropriate Degree of Difficulty factor (DD) to determine the total score for each jump.
-The competitor's final score for both jumps is determined by adding together the total scores from each jump.
+The score will be multiplied by the appropriate Degree of Difficulty factor (D/D) to determine the total score for each jump.